 PACT COUPLES/PARTNER THERAPY

-Utilizing PACT (PACT offers longer initial and follow-up sessions, when appropriate, to allow for stabilization, in-depth support, understanding and shifting the dynamic), great care and consideration is taken to support repair and healing while you move toward deeper intimacy in a neutral (I don't take sides), safe environment.
+Utilizing PACT, great care and consideration is taken to support, repair and heal your dynamic, while you move toward deeper intimacy in a neutral (I don't take sides), safe environment.
 Pair bonding is not random - partners chose each other for a reason.
-Understanding and managing triggers can unlock powerful healing and provide a path toward greater understanding, connection, growth and harmony in your relationship and your life.
+Understanding and managing triggers while also gaining new skills and insights can unlock powerful healing and provide a path toward greater understanding, connection, growth and harmony in your relationship and your life.
+(PACT offers longer initial and follow-up sessions to allow for stabilization, in-depth support, understanding and shifting the dynamic)

 PACT COUPLES THERAPY

 PACT was developed by Stan Tatkin, PsyD, MFT and is grounded in 3 theoretical areas of study:

 Neuroscience teaches us a great deal about how we behave in relationships.
 Understanding how our brains are wired to reduce threat/danger as well as to establish connection and mutuality is fundamental to lead us to secure functioning in our relationships.

 Attachment theory explains our need to deeply connect to a primary caregiver for our physical and emotional development.
 Our early attachments imprint into our bodies and brain circuitry and impact our behavior in subsequent relationships - the more intimitate, the greater the impact.
 Identifying and understanding attachment styles unlocks the key to secure functioning as we learn to utilize our adult attachments for safety/security.